 Over the last 25 years, actor Jim Carrey has amassed an impressive body of work that spans not only decades, but also mediums and genres.
 And most of the characters he portrays are so vivid and inventive it’s as if Carrey created them himself.

-Today marks the opening day for his latest film The Incredible Burt Wonderstone, and in honor of that and in celebration of a man who has tirelessly worked for a quarter of a century to make us laugh and think with his work, we’ve put together a list of Jim Carrey’s nine best film roles.
+Today marks the opening day for his latest film The Incredible Burt Wonderstone, and in honor of that and in celebration of a man who has tirelessly worked for a quarter of a century to make us laugh and think with his work, we’ve put together a list of Jim Carrey movies with his best film roles.

 Read on below, in no particular order, about the nine best of Jim Carrey’s roles in film.